Making an offer on a house: 10 tips for a perfect bid

 When you buy a house with the help of a mortgage, it’s important to have some extra cash of your own on hand.
 Some of this cash will go towards the mortgage, because as of 2018 you’ll only be able to borrow up to 100% of the market value of the property.
 (Don’t forget the costs associated with making the purchase – Kosten Koper – K.K, notary, taxes etc.. which we will cover in a different article)

 Furthermore, bear in mind that some of this cash will go towards things like buying furniture or replacing that washing machine that just broke.
 It is in your own best interest to make sure that you always have some cash as backup for eventualities.
+If you’re bringing in money from abroad, make sure to get the best foreign exchange rate.

 4) Is the asking price in line with market value?